Uranograph

 Use this menu to adjust pitch and scale-related settings:

-• Integer frequency of the selected note
+• Integer Frequency – Coarse tuning of the selected note (Hz)

-• Decimal frequency of the selected note
+• Decimal Frequency – Fine-tuning of the selected note (Hz)

 2. Modulation Assignment Menu